isomerpages/moe-catholichigh/_prospective-students/Sec Admission/Direct School Admission (DSA).md

 **Important**

-1. Meeting all the criteria does not guarantee the student will be shortlisted/ given an offer.
+1\.
+Meeting all the criteria does not guarantee the student will be shortlisted/ given an offer. <br>
-2. Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.
+2. Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent. <br>
 3. Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school and programme (4 years for the O-Level Programme or 6 years for the Integrated Programme), and participate in the activities related to the talent they are selected for from year 1-4.

 For inquiries regarding CHS DSA-Sec, please contact us at:

-1. Email Address: chs@moe.edu.sg
+1\.
+Email Address: chs@moe.edu.sg <br>
 2. Telephone: 6458 2177

 Information updated 7 June 2022